 Palaeolandscape implication: The date of the base of the peat layer indicates that the peat growth in the beach sand plain west of the coastal barrier Uitgeest-Dorregeest–Akersloot started around 1840 BC.
 The peat layer on the western barrier side at the UD location is somewhat older (UD-5; 2465 BC), which shows that the base of peat formation in this area is diachronous.

-<h1>Location Klein Dorregeest (KD)
+<h1>Location: Klein Dorregeest (KD)

-Table A2.6a: 14C dates of building pit Klein Dorregeest (KD).
-Reference: Vos, 2007.
+Table A2.6a.
+14C dates of building pit Klein Dorregeest (KD) (Vos, 2007)